 If you don’t live in a reciprocating jurisdiction you can apply directly to us for an assessment.
 You can do this if the other parent is an Australian resident, and the child:

 - is in Australia on the day you apply for the assessment,

 - using our International application for child support assessment form

-- calling the Child Support international phone number.
+- calling one of our Child Support international lines.

 Applying when both parents live in Australia

 We may be able to help collect payments from a paying parent who is outside of Australia.
 If the paying parent agrees, we can arrange for them to make regular payments through us.

 Even when they pay on time there’s often a long wait before you get your payment.

 Getting payments if you live outside Australia

 We can help with child support arrangements if both of the following apply: